Large-Scale Classification of Structured Objects using a CRF with Deep Class Embedding: CRF With Normalized Class Embedding

-In optimization, feature standardization or whitening is a common procedure that has been shown to reduce convergence rates \cite{orr2003neural}.
+In optimization, feature standardization or whitening is a common procedure that has been shown to reduce the convergence rates \citep{orr2003neural}.
 In deep neural networks, whitening the inputs to each layer may also prevent converging into poor local optima.
 However, training a deep neural network is complicated by the fact that the inputs to each layer are affected by the parameters of all preceding layers, and need to continuously adapt to the new distribution.
-The batch-normalization (BN) \cite{ioffe2015batch} method draws its strength from making normalization a part of the model architecture and performing the normalization for each training mini-batch.
+The batch-normalization (BN) \citep{ioffe2015batch} method draws its strength from making normalization part of the model architecture and performing the normalization for each training mini-batch.

+Our MEMM based training objective function (\ref{Loss}) models the current state class conditional distribution by a logistic regression (LR) model.
+Therefore, Eq. (\ref{transition-memm}) can be written as:

-In our model, we found it advantageous to standardize the input features of the softmax layer.
-They are composed of the visual features of the CNN $h_t$ and the learned neighbor embeddings $Ry_{t-1}$ (see Fig. \ref{fig:pairwise_softmax}).
-The standardization of the feature vector $(Ry_{t-1},h_t)$ is important in order to avoid inherent bias between the local-visual and contextual information.
-The goal is to encourage each feature of the softmax input to have standard mean and variance.
-Since we use a pre-trained CNN we can standardize the visual features by an offline pre-processing stage.
-In contrast, the embeddings are jointly learned with the softmax layer and hence we use the batch-normalization \cite{ioffe2015batch} method to learn their mini-batch normalization during the training process.
-In fact, since the input of the embedding layer is a one-hot vector, the batch-normalization process directly standardize each feature in the embedding space.
+The first term is the input features to the LR and the second term is the LR parameters $Q$, $U$ and $b$.
+The input features are composed of the visual features of the CNN $h_t$ and the learned neighbor embeddings $Ry_{t-1}$.
+Since $y_{t-1}$ is a one-hot vector, the columns of $R$ are dense representations of the classes.
+The standardization of the input feature vector $(Ry_{t-1},h_t)$ is important in order to avoid inherent bias between the local-visual and contextual class information.
+The goal is to encourage each input feature to have normalized mean and variance.
+Since the CNN is pre-trained we can compute the mean and variance vectors of the visual features as a pre-processing stage, and use standardized CNN feature vectors ${h}$ for CRF training and inference.
+In contrast, the context class embeddings $Ry_{t-1}$ are jointly learned with the LR layer and thus are changed during the training process.
+Hence, we use the batch-normalization \citep{ioffe2015batch} method to learn their mini-batch normalization during the training process.

+The input layer and the LR layer of the MEMM training procedure are illustrated in Fig. \ref{fig:pairwise_softmax}.

-Formally, by applying batch normalization to the context representation, Eq. (\ref{transition-memm}) is replaced by:
+Formally, by applying batch normalization to the context representation $Ry_{t-1}$, Eq. (\ref{transition-memm}) is replaced by:

-A major advantage of the approximate-likelihood we are using is that, unlike sequential models such as CRF, here it is very simple and effective to apply embedding batch normalization for each neighboring-label sample.